 Holders of our common stock are entitled to one vote for each share held on all matters submitted to a vote of stockholders.
-We do not expect to provide for cumulative voting for the election of directors in our second amended and restated certificate of incorporation.
+We will not provide for cumulative voting for the election of directors in our amended and restated certificate of incorporation.